Geophysics: Electricity

 Although we mainly notice electricity during thunderstorms, there is always a downward electric field near the surface that averages 120 volts per meter.
-Relative to the solid Earth, the atmosphere has a net positive charge due to bombardment by cosmic rays.
+Relative to the solid Earth, the ionization of the planet's atmosphere is a result of the galactic cosmic rays penetrating it, which leaves it with a net positive charge.
 A current of about 1800 amperes flows in the global circuit.
 It flows downward from the ionosphere over most of the Earth and back upwards through thunderstorms.
 The flow is manifested by lightning below the clouds and sprites above.

 A variety of electric methods are used in geophysical survey.
-Some measure spontaneous potential, a potential that arises in the ground because of man-made or natural disturbances.
+Some measure spontaneous potential, a potential that arises in the ground because of human-made or natural disturbances.
 Telluric currents flow in Earth and the oceans.
 They have two causes: electromagnetic induction by the time-varying, external-origin geomagnetic field and motion of conducting bodies (such as seawater) across the Earth's permanent magnetic field.
 The distribution of telluric current density can be used to detect variations in electrical resistivity of underground structures.
 Geophysicists can also provide the electric current themselves (see induced polarization and electrical resistivity tomography).